HomeMorphological AnalysisProject ListReference ListDownload ListTutorialAbout ZwickyMA/CasperWicked ProblemsContactCredits-Links-Legal |

 Finally, the actual process by which conclusions are drawn in such studies is often difficult to trace - i.e. we seldom have an adequate "audit trail" describing the process of getting from initial problem formulation to specific solutions or conclusions.
 Without some form of traceability we have little possibility of scientific control over results, let alone reproducibility.

-Historically, scientific knowledge develops through cycles of analysis and synthesis: every synthesis is built upon the results of a proceeding analysis, and every analysis requires a subsequent synthesis in order to verify and correct its results (see Ritchey, 1991).
+Historically, scientific knowledge develops through cycles of analysis and synthesis: every synthesis is built upon the results of a proceeding analysis, and every analysis requires a subsequent synthesis in order to verify and correct its results (see Ritchey 1991, 2012).
 However, analysis and synthesis - as basic scientific methods - say nothing about a problem having to be quantifiable.

 Complex social-political problem fields can be analyzed into any number of non-quantified variables and ranges of conditions.
 Similarly, sets of non-quantified conditions can be synthesized into well-defined relationships or configurations, which represent "solution spaces".
 In this context, there is no fundamental difference between quantified and non-quantified modeling.

 The term morphology comes from classical Greek (morphe) and means the study of shape or form.
-It is concerned with structure and arrangement of parts of an object, and how these "conform" to create a whole or Gestalt.
-The "objects" in question can be physical objects (e.g. an organism, an anatomy or an ecology) or mental objects (e.g. linguistic forms, concepts or systems of ideas).
+It is concerned with the structure and arrangement of parts of an object, and how these conform (i.e. fit together) to create a whole or Gestalt.
+The "objects" in question can be physical (e.g. an organism or an ecology), social (e.g. an organisation or social system) or mental (e.g. linguistic forms, concepts or systems of ideas).

 The first to use the term morphology as an explicitly defined scientific method was J.W. von Goethe (1749-1832), especially as concerned his "comparative morphology" in botany.
-Today, morphology is associated with a number of scientific disciplines in which formal structure, and not necessarily quantity, is a central issue.
-In linguistics, it is the study of word formation.
-In biology, it deals with the form and structure of organisms, and in geology with the characteristics, configuration and evolution of rocks and land forms.
+Today, morphology is associated with a number of scientific disciplines in which formal structure, and not primarily quantity, is a central issue.
+In linguistics, it is the study of word formation; in biology, it deals with the form and structure of organisms; in geology it concerns the characteristics, configuration and evolution of rocks and land forms.

 Fritz Zwicky proposed a generalized form of morphological research: